duoshock/UM-70/Assembly Guide.md

 **10 x Rubber feet** (Only 8 are required, rest are spare)

+---

-## **Test the main PCBs before soldering**
+## **Test the PCBs before soldering**

 <a href="images/01_Test.jpg">
 <img src="images/01_Test.jpg" width="400">
 </a>

 All PCBs are tested prior shipping, but it’s a good practice to make sure it’s working before soldering.
-It should be recognised as keyboard when plugged, test it by shorting switch pins with tweezers.
+It should be recognised as keyboard when it's connected, test it by shorting switch pins with tweezers.
 Don’t panic if the right side PCB outputted wrong keys, as the firmware is set to left as master.
-I.e. USB cable should be connected to left half when in use.